Julia-5534/holbertonschool-simple_shell/README.md

 <li>4.
 A fatal program error occurs, and is most likely printed to stderr</li>
 </ul>

 Builtins
-exit exits shell (Usage: exit [status]) env prints environmental variables (Usage: env) setenv creates or modifies an environmental variable (Usage: setenv name value) unsetenv removes an envrionmental variable (Usage: unsetenv name value) cd changes directories (Usage: cd [path])
+exit exits shell (Usage: exit [status])
+env prints environmental variables (Usage: env)

 Environment
 Language: C
 OS: Ubuntu 14.04 LTS
 Compiler: gcc 4.8.4
 Style guidelines: Betty style
 How To Install, Compile, and Use
 Install and Compile

 (your_terminal)$ git clone https://github.com/Julia-5534/holbertonschool-simple_shell.git
 (your_terminal)$ cd holbertonschool-simple_shell
-(your_terminal)$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh Non-Interactive Mode
+(your_terminal)$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+Non-Interactive Mode

 echo "ls -l" | ./hsh

 Interactive Mode* Activate the shell

 (your_terminal)$ ./hsh
 $
 Sample Usage

 $ ls
 $ echo "This is a pretty cool!"
 This is pretty cool!
-$ man ./man_1_simple_shell (opens our manpage for more information) Stop and return to your original shell
+$ man ./man_1_simple_shell (opens our manpage for more information)
+Stop and return to your original shell

 $ exit
 (your_terminal)$
 To Do
-More functionality can still be added (e.g. handle aliases, pipelines, and redirections) Authors
+More functionality can still be added (e.g. handle aliases, pipelines, and redirections)
+Authors
 Julia Bullard & Chris Stamper